Compatible Inkjet Toner Cartridges Not Registering or Showing Error Codes

 Usually you will need to take the following steps ONLY when you switch from the Original OEM Cartridges to non-OEM or Compatible Cartridges.
 Once you are running all colours on Compatible Cartridges you should be able to swap out an old cartridge with a new one as you always have.

-• Turn printer off and let it sit for at least 5 minutes.
+- Turn printer off with the power switch and unplug it.
+Let it sit for at least 10 minutes.
 It is best if you actually unplug or cut off power to the printer.
 We want the printer to 'forget' the chip information from the previous cartridge.

 At this point the compatible cartridge should have registered properly and should show the ink/toner level as 'Full'.
 Be sure the cartridge is printing properly then repeat for the next cartridge.